Trump campaign sues Philadelphia over mail-in voting offices

 Those rights, they say, are limited to certified campaign representatives to observe voting at a polling place on Election Day or the opening of absentee and mail-in ballots in an election office.

-Officials from the city’s election board did not immediately respond to requests for comment Thursday night.
-The campaign originally threatened to sue Tuesday night.
+A spokesperson for the city’s election board chairwoman said Thursday night that he had not reviewed the lawsuit, but the board generally does not comment on litigation.
+The Trump campaign originally threatened to sue Tuesday night.

 Some recent Pennsylvania polls show Trump and Biden in a competitive race, while others have Biden slightly ahead.